ONSgeo/Area_Classification/README.md

 Firstly, clone the repo locally.
 If you need support cloning the repo, take a look at [The GitHub Cloning a repository instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) or if you are working with Visual Studio code take a look at [Clone and use a GitHub repository in Visual Studio Code instructions](https://learn.microsoft.com/en-us/azure/developer/javascript/how-to/with-visual-studio-code/clone-github-repository?tabs=activity-bar)

 When your repository is cloned, find the repository within your file explorer.
 Locate the 'data' folder, a folder called 'lookups' should already exist.
-In this 'data/lookups' folder download save the [Local Authority Districts (December 2022) Names and Codes in the UK](https://geoportal.statistics.gov.uk/datasets/42af123c4663466496dafb4c8fcb0c82_0/explore)which you have downloaded from [Open Geography Portal](https://geoportal.statistics.gov.uk/))
+In this 'data/lookups' folder download save the [Local Authority Districts (December 2022) Names and Codes in the UK](https://geoportal.statistics.gov.uk/datasets/42af123c4663466496dafb4c8fcb0c82_0/explore) which you have downloaded from [Open Geography Portal](https://geoportal.statistics.gov.uk/)

 Going back to the 'data' folder, create a new folder called 'inputs'.